4awpawz/snitch/README.md

 Have an idea for a report format that is not yet supported?
 Then by all means [please submit a request](https://github.com/4awpawz/snitch/issues) and provide a detailed description of the report you are seeking.

+## Known Issues

+If you are a Vim or a Neovim user and you are using the _markdown-preview_ plugin to preview markdown then please be aware that it can render markdown incorrectly.
+Unfortunately, the plugin doesn't currently seem to be actively maintained.
+For more information, [please see this issue](https://github.com/iamcco/markdown-preview.nvim/issues/681).

 ## License

 MIT